Homeowner inspecting wet drywall with moisture meter to decide whether water-damaged drywall can be saved or replaced

 Water Contamination Categories

-Contaminated water introduces bacteria and debris that make drywall unsafe to restore, even if it appears structurally sound.
+Contaminated water can introduce bacteria, sewage, chemicals, and debris that make drywall unsafe to restore, even if it appears structurally sound.
+If floodwater or sewage touched the drywall, replacement is usually the safer decision.

 Understanding the severity of water damage helps determine the most appropriate response.
 Drywall damage progresses through predictable stages as moisture spreads.